 Our complete P2 Novice program takes approximately 10-14 days of fine weather.
 Typically, people start with 2 consecutive days of training ( akin to the 2 Day Intro Course ) and then continue as their schedule and the weather allows.
 We will do our utmost to remain flexible to your needs.
-Choose from 1 day at a time, spreading out your training over the season or stay for 3 consecutive weeks.
+Choose from 1 day at a time, spreading out your training over the season or stay for up to 3 consecutive weeks.
 People arriving from out of state often begin with at least 1, and up to, 3 weeks.
 Email us to schedule firstname.lastname@example.org.

 Scheduling training for a weather dependent sport can be challenging.
 Here are some general flexibility guidelines:

 We are open 7 days a week from April-October

 To schedule, contact us and let us know which dates you are available

 We’ll book you in for mutually free days and confirm a few days before that the weather is appropriate

 It’s possible we will have to reschedule if the weather doesn't cooperate.

 We don’t have specific dates for starting.
 Bookings are made on a first-come, first-served basis